algolia/algoliasearch-wordpress/docs/src/frequently-asked-questions.md

 Then you will need to <span class="wp-btn">Re-index everything</span> from the `Indexing` page of the plugin.

-### I was using the Beta version of your plugin, what exactly has changed?

-Everything.
-Indeed we realized that the scope of our previous implementation was to large to be able to offer a good user experience.
-We have since focused on the core features of this new plugin which allows to seamlessly synchronize any kind of content type you have with Algolia.
-We also tried to be more close to the WordPress philosophy, allowing developers to easily extend this plugin so that it can be a good fit for any WordPress project.

-We will definitely add features in the future, so if you are really missing something, feel free to suggest

-### The previous Beta version of the plugin had some support for WooCommerce, what about this one?

-As stated earlier, we narrowed down the scope of this plugin for now.
-That being said, we really want to offer a flexible way to use Algolia in your WooComerce website in the future.

-If you are a developer and have built something based on this plugin, maybe we could work something out together fast enough!

 ### Can I customize the Autocomplete dropdown look & feel?

 Yes.
 You can find some detailed explanations on [this page](customize-autocomplete.html).